wiseman-timelord/InfoEventMon/README.md

 1. Execute the batch "Netformance.bat" to launch the netformance.ps1 PowerShell script.
 2. Observe the real-time statistics for each network adapter, including data rates, total data, errors, discards, and pause frames.
 3. The script will continue to run, updating the statistics every 5 seconds, until manually terminated.
-4. The "Netformance.lnk" shortcut is provided with preset, icon and arguements, to run a ".bat" extension on taskbar, only edit folder locations.
+4. The "Netformance.lnk" shortcut provided with preset arguements to run ".bat" on taskbar.

 ## Requirements